ndkazu/democracy_temp/README.md

 - Submit a new skill to the council, for addition to the skills database
 - Add a skill to their profile: this skill will be added the Unverified_Skills category
-- Add a working task to the market place, and suggest a curator for the task: Employees completing the task will get Skill Points, and unverified skills related to the task will be moved to the verified category
+- Add a working task to the market place, and suggest a curator for the task: Employees completing the task will get Skill Points, and _Unverified_Skills_ related to the task will be moved to the verified category.
+An increase in 5 _Skill_Points_ will lead to an increase of 1 _XP_ point, and 1 _XP_ point corresponds to an hourly wage increase of 1%
 - As a curator, they review the completion of a working task, and award employees who completed the task

 ## Interface